2-REC/hugo-myblog-theme/README.md

 * Themes
   * More dynamic theme management.
     For each theme:
-    - Add entry+infos in "data/theme.toml" (name, chroma, chroma_background, primary_color)
+    - Add entry+infos in "data/theme.toml" (name, chroma, chroma_background)
     - Add scss files ("themes/name.scss" + "themes/chroma_background.scss" + "syntax/chroma.scss")
   * Default case for 'theme' if current value in local storage is not valid => Remove 'theme' from localStorage if value is not in list of themes (in 'data/theme.toml').